 North Dakota State Board of Higher Education requires verification of two (2) measles, mumps, and rubella (MMR) immunizations or immune titers for ALL students born after 12/31/56.

-Effective fall 2012, newly admitted students ages 21 and under residing in MSU campus housing must provide documentation of immunity against meningococcal disease with evidence of at least one dose of meningococcal conjugate vaccine in the 5 years prior to enrollment or evidence of two doses of meningococcal conjugate vaccine administered at age 10 or older and at least 8 weeks apart..
+Effective fall 2012, newly admitted students ages 21 and under residing in MSU campus housing must provide documentation of immunity against meningococcal disease with evidence of at least one dose of meningococcal conjugate vaccine after age 16.

 Official documentation must be submitted to the Student Health Center.
 SOURCES of immunization records may be obtained from your physician, public health clinic, high school, college, or military records.